George H. Steuart (politician): The coming of war

-In the 1760s relations between Britain and her colonies began to deteriorate.
-Steuart was and would remain a Loyalist; like many Scots he was likely influenced by the terrible consequences of the failed Jacobite uprisings against the Crown in his home country.
-Many Scots had fled to the colonies following the crushing of the Jacobite rising of 1745, and had little appetite for further rebellion.
-However, like other Marylanders, Steuart opposed the taxes imposed by London and in 1764 he traveled to England where he made representations to the government at Westminster.
+In the 1760s relations between Britain and her North American colonies began to deteriorate.
+Steuart was and would remain a Loyalist; like many Scots he was likely influenced by memories of the consequences of the failed Jacobite uprisings against the Crown in his home country.
+Many Scots had fled to the American colonies following the suppression of the Jacobite rising of 1745, and had little appetite for further rebellion.
+However, like other Marylanders, Steuart opposed the taxes imposed by Parliament and in 1764 he traveled to England where he made representations to the government at Westminster.
 Steuart's grandson, Richard Sprigg Steuart (1797–1876), recalled in his memoirs: